 When is Chelsea Flower Show 2025 and how to get tickets?

-Our favourite event for trending garden ideas, houseplant inspiration (and the occasional celeb spot) will be back next year on the grounds of the Royal Hospital Chelsea.
+The RHS Chelsea Flower Show returns from 20th-24th May 2025.
+Our favourite event for trending garden ideas, houseplant inspiration, and the occasional celeb spot will be back next year on the grounds of the Royal Hospital Chelsea.

 Every year in May, SW3 is in the spotlight with RHS Chelsea and the affiliated Chelsea in Bloom providing a week-long horticultural spectacle.

-Despite the RHS making a number of changes to its annual events from 2025, scheduling of the world-famous Chelsea Flower Show remains unaffected for the foreseeable future.
+And despite the RHS making a number of changes to its annual events from 2025, scheduling of the world-famous Chelsea Flower Show remains unaffected for the foreseeable future.

 The Chelsea Flower Show is the pinnacle of horticultural excellence.
 Attracting gardeners, new and seasoned, as well as members of the Royal Family, it is the place to see the most spectacular Show Gardens (a category deemed the crème de la crème of RHS Chelsea) from the UK’s leading garden designers and emerging talent.